iyalosovetsky/robocar/README.md

- This project has code to control the car platform by bluetouth joystick asn Raspberberry Pico W.
+ This project has code to control the car platform by bluetouth joystick and Raspberberry Pico W.
  The car is a four wheel drive platform powered by 4 PWM controlled motors.
  The code grounds by bluepad32 project.